-Jeopardy! contestant dies before show airs
+'Jeopardy!' contestant dies after win streak

 "If it is unlikely that the turnaround time would be that quick, then I'd like to give up my try out spot to someone else," Stowell wrote in her message to Speak.

+Show staff told Stowell to attend her Oklahoma City audition as scheduled.
+They said that, if she was selected to compete, they would book her appearance as soon as possible.
+She was selected and show producers kept their word, scheduling the taping of her appearance three weeks after the audition, on August 31.

-When Stowell got to the "Jeopardy!" studios, she was fighting Stage 4 cancer, and only a handful of staffers, including longtime host Alex Trebek knew she was sick.
+When Stowell got to the "Jeopardy!" studios, she was fighting Stage 4 cancer, and only a handful of staffers, including longtime host Alex Trebek, knew she was sick.

 Opponents unaware of illness